 Zebra mussels (Dreissena polymorpha) are one of the most widespread invasive freshwater animals in the world.
 They cause economic harm in North America of over one billion dollars per year.
 Their huge populations attach to hard surfaces, clog intake pipes for water treatment and power generating plants, encrust boat motors and hulls, may greatly reduce lakefront property values, and their sharp shells cut swimmer’s feet.
 Ecologically, they filter enormous quantities of microscopic algae and alter energy flow through aquatic ecosystems — with potentially large impacts on fish populations — and they smother and cause extinctions of native bivalve mollusks.

-At MAISRC, researchers are using population genetic and genomic markers to study spread throughout Minnesota, estimating the contribution of veliger larvae in residual water to the risk of spread from high-traffic lakes, developing quantitative molecular tests for the early detection of larvae in lakes, pilot-studying the effectiveness of pesticide treatments in lakes, and characterizing the microbiota in and around zebra mussels to determine if it contains potential biocontrols.
-Click here to download a factsheet about zebra mussels.
+At MAISRC, researchers are sequencing the genome to identify control options, using population genetic and genomic markers to study spread throughout Minnesota, estimating the contribution of veliger larvae in residual water to the risk of spread from high-traffic lakes, developing quantitative molecular tests for the early detection of larvae in lakes, studying the effectiveness of pesticide treatments in lakes, and characterizing the microbiota in and around zebra mussels to determine if it contains potential biocontrols.
+Click here to download a factsheet about zebra mussel research at MAISRC.

 About zebra mussels